MAE201 - Competition and Industry

 |Scheduled learning activities - campus

-1 x 2 hour class and 1 x 1 hour seminar per week
+1 x 1.5 hour online class per week and 1 x 1.5 hour seminar per week

 |Scheduled learning activities - online

 This unit extends microeconomics topics introduced in MAE101 to develop a deeper understanding of how consumers make choices to maximise their well-being and how firms make choices about inputs to minimize their production costs.
 The unit examines varying degrees of business competition in the marketplace and how this affects the distribution of gains between consumers and businesses.
 The unit also introduces the fundamentals of strategic decision making by introducing game theory, which has broad applications in real-world situations ranging from pricing decisions by competing airline companies to choices about policy platforms of rival political parties competing in elections.
 In the unit’s assessment, students get an opportunity to analyse and reflect on topical contemporary issues and policy challenges.
 Some past examples include (i) the impact of changing cost of living pressures on household choices and their well-being, and the role of policy in addressing these challenges (ii) impact of urbanisation and female labour-force participation on family food choices across the world and the implications for climate change (ii) economic logic behind a tendency towards outsourcing and off-shoring of production by businesses in USA and Western Europe (iii)

 Unit Fee Information